 Treppy and travel insurance

-As more people travel each year, the number of accidents and injuries also rises.
-International tourist arrivals could reach 80% to 95% of pre-pandemic levels this year, 2023.
+As more people travel each year, the number of travel insurance policy sales also increases as travelers want to have security and peace of mind while on a trip.
+International tourist arrivals are predicted to reach back to 80% to 95% of pre-pandemic levels.
 With this comes an opportunity to cater to these travelers, helping them to protect themselves from the dangers inherent in traveling far from home.

 LinkedIn